Email marketing strategies are one of the most vital aspects of driving sales.

 But if they said “8 Mistakes Your Emails Probably Have & How To Fix Them” you might want to read that more.

 Its value is obvious because it says “how to fix them”.
-It specifically says it has the answers to your emails issues.
+It specifically says it has the answers to your emails issues without revealing them.